Skip links

 Tales of the lost souls and the relentless search for truth

 For this edition our creative writing brief was: Write a story or a poem in a genre of your choice to go with the title “The Missing Person”.
-This is one of our entries from partner school Lutterworth College.
+This is our winning entry by Molly-Ann Reeves from partner school Lutterworth College.

 “Please help me.
 Please, I’ve looked everywhere for you.
 Can you find my wife?
 And then my brother, he’s missing too.
 And then my sister.
 My friend, my cousin.”